 Section 5 – Executive Committee

-An Executive Committee shall be comprised of the Chair, Chair-elect, Secretary, Membership Liaison and the elected officers.
-The Chair of the Council shall serve as chair of the Executive committee.
+An Executive Committee shall be comprised of the Chair, Chair-elect, Secretary, Membership Liaison(s) and the elected officers.
+The Chair of the Council shall serve as chair of the Executive Committee.

-The Executive committee shall be empowered to act on behalf of the Council when it is necessary to conduct or transact business that cannot reasonably be deferred until the next meeting of the Council.
-The Executive committee is authorized to conduct or transact business and authorize actions via electronic means.
-A full accounting of all actions taken by the Executive committee on behalf of the Council shall be provided to the membership no later than the next regular meeting of the Council.
+The Executive Committee shall be empowered to act on behalf of the Council when it is necessary to conduct or transact business that cannot reasonably be deferred until the next meeting of the Council.
+The Executive Committee is authorized to conduct or transact business and authorize actions via electronic means.
+A full accounting of all actions taken by the Executive Committee on behalf of the Council shall be provided to the membership no later than the next regular meeting of the Council.

-Records of the Executive committee shall be maintained by the Secretary and delivered to the archives of the Council subject to the same guidelines as other Council records.
+Records of the Executive Committee shall be maintained by the Secretary and delivered to the archives of the Council subject to the same guidelines as other Council records.

 ARTICLE VII – DISSOLUTION